edgedelta/docs/docs/appendices/on-prem-rehydration.md

 8. Stop the port forwarding.

 9. Prepare for rehydration poller deployment yml.
-Specifically
+Specifically:

 - Download [this file](https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/on-prem-rehydration-poller.yml) to a local file /tmp/rehydration-poller.yml

 ```
 curl https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/on-prem-rehydration-poller.yml -o /tmp/rehydration-poller.yml
 ```

-- Put your org id as the value of `ED_ORG_ID` in /tmp/rehydration-poller.yml.
-You can find your org id in the url of the api requests made by app.edgedelta.com.
-We will expose it on the UI soon.
+- Put your organization ID as the value of `ED_ORG_ID` in /tmp/rehydration-poller.yml.
+You can find your organization ID in the URL of the API requests made by app.edgedelta.com.

 7. Deploy rehydration poller: